The 10 Most Common CV Mistakes to Avoid

 That’s why it’s a good idea to check the privacy controls on your social media accounts and remove anything you don’t want employers to see from the public domain.

 You only get one chance to make a first impression.
 So, make sure that the first impression your CV gives is a good one.
+Use one of our resume templates to ensure a professional presentation of your skills and work experience.
 Good luck with applying!